jbcoe/value_types/DRAFT.md

 _[Note: This constructor does not require that `is_move_constructible_v<T>` is `true` --end note]_

-25. _Mandates_: T is a complete type.
+25. _[Note 1: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_

 #### X.Y.4 Destructor [indirect.dtor]